HEGADE/Deepcopy/readme.md

  Double click on the app for running ,after running enter the file type for copying,it will copy all the files of specified type to current working directory from where the app is running.

-## I,m not responsible for any miss use of this app
+## I'm not responsible for any miss use of this app